-It is equally surprising that, apart from the work of \cite{koch2015efficient} and \cite{horn2017first}, the uncertainty in the performance measures is commonly ignored in HPO optimization.
+Finally, apart from the work of \cite{koch2015efficient} and \cite{horn2017first}, the uncertainty in the performance measures is commonly ignored in HPO optimization.
 These two algorithms have mainly explored the impact of different noise handling strategies on the results of \emph{existing} algorithms, while it may be more beneficial to account for the noise by adjusting the metamodels used, and/or the algorithmic approach.
 Furthermore, they assume homogenous noise, which is likely not the case in practice.
 Stochastic algorithms (such as \citep{binois2019replication, gonzalez2020multiobjective}) can potentially be useful to determine the number of (extra)replications dynamically during HPO optimization, thus ensuring that computational budget is spent in (re-)evaluating the configuration that yields most information.
-To the best of our knowledge, such approaches have not yet been studied in the context of HPO optimization.